August 17, 2012

 The first step is connecting the steering wheel column to the steering rack column, using a pair of MGB universal joints and a 10" length of steering shaft material (a.k.a. steel) that we ordered from Summit Racing.
 The shaft is splined on each end, as are the U-joints, so we figured hooking everything up would be a snap.
 However, for some odd reason, the company that manufactured the U-joints and the company that manufactured the connector couldn't manage to agree on how many splines would be optimal for a steering column.

 To get the proper length of the Panhard rod, we had to use the old rear axle attachment bracket, because we haven't had time yet to weld on the new one.
-That's actually step 23.
+That's actually step 23 of the 30.
 But the difference in length between the old attachment and the new one is probably only about a millimeter or two, and the bar is adjustable, so we should be okay.
 Not that this sort of thinking has always worked flawlessly in the past.
 But it doesn't matter now because the Panhard bracket is welded solidly to the frame on all four sides, and it's not going anywhere.

-Step 3 involved attaching the fiberglass nose cone to the frame.
+Step 3 of 30 involved attaching the fiberglass nose cone to the frame.
 You might think that a nose cone isn't an essential part of a rolling chassis, and you're probably right about that, but you can't argue that the nose makes the chassis look a lot more like a car.
 So we're doing it.
 And the first thing we did in that regard was put on our hazmat suits so we could trim the nose to fit over the suspension.

 To actually attach the nose to the frame, we're using Dzus fittings, per the book.
 We made up some tabs for the Dzus wires using our standard 1/8" steel plate, which we're certain is a first in the automotive industry, where even 16 gauge steel is considered overkill for this sort of application.
 But we tried dimpling 16 gauge steel for the rivets, and the results were truly unfortunate.
 Countersunk 1/8" steel looks way better, and any weight penalty we might incur is completely overshadowed by the pounds of useless weight we've already added to the frame.